 For one, Baidu remains open even after a user clicks on a search result.
 In other words, instead of going from the search engine results page to the desired link, the clicked link always opens in a new page.
 This automatically prompts users to keep searching and keep clicking.
 This is the only option available so users are always kept with the SERP up.

 Baidu search results are also image-heavy.
-They use thumbnail images with almost all of their search results, this gives users a snapshot image of the page they are going to view.
+They use thumbnail images with almost all of their Baidu’s search results pages, this gives users a snapshot image of the page they are going to view.

 Ads are one area where Baidu is different and not for the better.
 There is almost no information telling Baidu users whether something is a paid ad or not.
 This means that users may inadvertently click on an ad when they intend to click on standard search results.

-As you know, there are at the very least, minimal ad disclaimers on Google that signify a paid advertisement for a business or particular site.
+As you know, there are at the very least, minimal ad disclaimers on search engine OR other search engines that signify a paid advertisement for a business or particular mobile site.
 This way users only click on it if they are interested in that business, otherwise, they continue to standard search results until they find what they want to click on.

 One scandal, in particular, forced Baidu to limit ad space and make some significant changes to the way their ads work on the SERP.
 There’s still some discrepancy between ads on Baidu and on Google though.

-One of the first differences in how data snippets are used by Baidu is that almost all of the information on Baidu is created by Baidu itself.
+One of the first differences in how Baidu uses data snippets is that almost all of the information on Baidu is created by Baidu itself.
 Whereas Google uses third-party applications to acquire crawl data and create snippets, Baidu has its proprietary tools.

-This is coupled with the fact that much of the information on page 1 of Baidu’s SERP is owned by Baidu, this gives them greater control over the top results and information collected and displayed by their SERP.
+This is coupled with the fact that Baidu owns much of the information on page 1 of Baidu’s SERP, this gives them greater control over the top results and information collected and displayed by their SERP.
 The use of proprietary data collection and rich snippets makes Baidu much harder to optimize for.

 Baidu also uses a separate URL to distinguish mobile search engines from its standard desktop version.
-While some pages have mobile variants and app versions available through Google, much of the standard search results are not specified for mobile.
+While some pages have mobile variants and app versions available through search engine/search engines, much of the standard search results are not specified for mobile.